 If you feel your employment rights have been infringed or you have lost employment rights while serving on a jury, you can make a complaint to the Workplace Relations Commission using the online complaint form available on workplacerelations.ie.
 Read more about enforcing your employment rights here.

-For more information about juries and jury duty see the Courts Service’s website or contact:
+For more information about juries and jury duty, you can read the Courts Service’s ‘Guide to Jury Service in Ireland’ (pdf).
+You can also get more information on the Courts Service’s website or contact: